 Fellows, residents, and other staff can serve as mentors if they have the expertise to support a potential project.

-To find the right collaborative research partner, you know you need to branch out.
-But where do you start?
-Penn State College of Medicine has access to several tools that can help you identify collaborators within the Penn State system and beyond.
+Penn State College of Medicine has access to several tools that can help investigators branch out and identify mentors and potential partners within the Penn State system and beyond.

 Penn State Research Portal (Pure)

 Pure, an Elsevier product, is a searchable database that captures the scholarship of more than 5,400 researchers at Penn State.